cnio-bu/bollito/README.md

 the Jaccard index.
 Once the graph is created, clusters are captured by using a the Louvain algorithm.

 To explore the clusters along the resolutions, bollito uses [Clustree](https://github.com/lazappi/clustree).
 Cluster validation is achieved by calculating silhouette scores for each cluster.
+LISI ([*(Korsunsky, I. et al.*](https://rdrr.io/github/immunogenomics/LISI/)) is used to assess if there is a batch effect produced by any of the categorical varaibles that are described in the experiment.
+If any batch effect is detected I would be advisabe to regress out that variable.

-Additionally, once the main steps of the pipeline are finished, bollito creates a AnnData file from the Seurat file and test if it is correctly formatted.
+Additionally, once the main steps of the pipeline are finished, bollito creates a AnnData file from the Seurat output file and checks its formatting.

 For this step, the following parameters need to be adjusted via the configuration file:
 * Number of significant components based on the elbow plot or JackStraw analysis obtained in previous steps.